 Year 2019 marked the 50th anniversary of Apollo 11, the first manned moon mission.
 I grew up in the “space” community of NASA Houston during Apollo 11.
 For the sake of history and to honor my father, David Ten Eyck Appleton, an engineer with the former TRW Systems (now Northrop Grumman), who worked on the project, I wanted to share my experiences.

-One reason for writing this post is to point to a trait that if anything has made my nonprofit fundraising activities successful: a “can do” attitude.
+A trait of mine that if anything has made my nonprofit fundraising successful is a “can do” attitude.
 As the Cambridge Dictionary describes, “If you have a can-do character or way of dealing with a problem, you are very positive about your ability to achieve success.”

 The Planetary Society has featured the Apollo Program on its website.
 Did you know,

 “The entire lunar effort cost roughly $288 billion in 2019 dollars, and employed 400,000 Americans at its peak.
 In total, Apollo astronauts returned 382 kilograms of lunar rocks, core samples, and regolith from the lunar surface.
 The samples showed the Moon is a lifeless world that formed roughly 4.5 billion years ago, experienced catastrophic change 3.8 billion years ago, and has been relatively (though not completely) inactive since.
 Its rocks are chemically related to Earth, supporting the theory that the Moon was created when another large world impacted early Earth.”

 Back in 2012 while the nation’s economy was still struggling, I posted on Tumblr a brief tribute to the late astronaut Neil Armstrong.
 My father still today has the highest regard for Armstrong and his fellow astronauts.
 But until the article you are now reading, I have not shared my experiences growing up in Nassau Bay and Clear Lake, Texas, now considered part of Greater Houston.